sifrr/sifrr/packages/browser/sifrr-dom/README.md

 ## Tradeoffs

 -   :+1: Small Size
--   :+1: Use latest web API standards
+-   :+1: Use latest web API standards (custom elements v1)
+-   :+1: CSS scoping with shadow root
 -   :-1: hence will not work in older browsers without [polyfills](#browser-api-support-needed-for)
 -   :+1: Small learning curve, as you use only HTML, CSS, and JS (you can use other things too if you want to though)
 -   :+1: Pure DOM bindings (one-way, two-way), without any virtual DOM,